arthmoeros/qsdt-template-engine/README.md

 ### Could I get some help with atmpl syntax? - Visual Studio Code Extension

-The extension is available at the Visual Studio Code Marketplace as "Artifacter Template", here is a link -> [Click Here](https://marketplace.visualstudio.com/items?itemName=arthmoeros.artifacter-template)
+The extension is available at the Visual Studio Code Marketplace as "QSDT Template", here is a link -> [Click Here](https://marketplace.visualstudio.com/items?itemName=arthmoeros.qsdt-template)

 However, it lacks some features from the v1.5 and v2.0 releases